Mich-Dich/application_template/README.md

 python3 setup.py
 ```

-* The script detects your OS (Linux only) and ensures all libraries and tools are available.
+* The script detects your OS (Linux/Windows) and ensures all libraries and tools are available.
 * Select your IDE when prompted (currently VSCode is supported).

 ## 5. Building the Application